 What Are the Basic Regulations When Making Turns In New York?

 For U-Turns remember:

 - U-turns should always be made from the furthermost left lane and into the furthermost left lane when it is permissible by law.
-Always looks to see if there are any signs that are posted.
+Always looks to see if there are any signs that are posted banning U-turns.

-- Remember to always use your turn signals at least 100 feet before making the right turn.
+- Remember to always use turn signals at least 100 feet before making the right turn.

-- At the traffic signal, if you are able to turn right on red remember to yield the right of way to oncoming traffic.
+- At the traffic signal, a driver who is able to turn right on red must yield the right of way to oncoming traffic.

 For Left turns remember: